Caltech-OCTO/Subzero.jl/documentation.md

   - min_aspect_ratio: minimum ratio between floe x-length and y-length by maximum coordiante values (0.05)
   - maximum_ξ: the absolute maximum rotational velocity a floe can reach before it is capped at maximum_ξ (1e-5 rad/s)
   - subfloe_point_generator: generates floe's subfloe points (`MonteCarloPointsGenerator()`)
-  - stress_calculator: generates the calculator for stress ('DecayAreaScaledCalculator()')
+  - stress_calculator: generates the calculator for stress ('DecayAreaScaledStressCalculator()')

 If any of the minimum values are exceeded, a floe is removed in the course of the simulation.
 If any of the maximum values are reached, the value is capped at the given value.